 1/3rd of the house is used by a tenant to whom it is let out @ Rs.
-3,000 p.m. and it was self occupied for one month during the previous year.
+3,000 p.m. and it was Self occupied for one month during the previous year.
 The municipal rental value of the house is Rs.96,000 p.a. on which municipality levies 10% tax.
 These taxes are paid by the occupants.
-Compute net annual value of the house property of the previous year 2014-15 if each portion is an independent unit.
+Compute net annual value of the house property of the Assessment year 2018-19 if each portion is an independent unit.